felixmkoch/Structured-State-Space-Models-for-PFNs/README.md

 Note: Most but not all results from the thesis are in this folder because some were observed via console output.

+## Pretrained Models

+Pretrained models cannot be provided in this repository because of GitHub size restrictions on files.
+To reproduce the results, you can train from scratch or contact the author to access the models.